-- engage in a transaction that results in a change of control, as defined by the Credit Agreement governing the Credit Facility; - create, incur, assume or suffer to exist any lien upon any of our property, assets or revenues; - · make certain investments or acquisitions; - create, incur, assume or suffer to exist any indebtedness; - merge, dissolve, liquidate, consolidate or sell all or substantially all of our assets; - make any disposition or enter into any agreement to make any disposition; - repurchase outstanding stock from the open market; and - declare or make, directly or indirectly, any dividend or other restricted payment, or incur any obligation (contingent or otherwise) to do so effect on our business, financial condition, results of operations and cash flows.
-Additionally, our ability to pay interest and repay the principal for our indebtedness is dependent upon our ability to manage our business operations, generate sufficient cash flows to service such debt and the other factors discussed in this section.
-Our Credit Agreement also contains certain financial covenants.
-As of December 31, 2016, we were in compliance with all such covenants, however, as a result of our restatement of prior consolidated financial statements described in this report, we would have been in violation of the Fixed Charge Ratio covenant as of March 31, 2016.
-In order to cure this violation, we entered into the First Amendment to Credit and Waiver Agreement on December 5, 2016.
-There can be no assurance that we will be able to manage any of the risks associated with debt agreements successfully.
+- engage in a transaction that results in a change of control, as defined by the Credit Agreement governing the Credit Facility; - create, incur, assume or suffer to exist any lien upon any of our property, assets or revenues; - make certain investments or acquisitions; - create, incur, assume or suffer to exist any indebtedness; - merge, dissolve, liquidate, consolidate or sell all or substantially all of our assets; - · make any disposition or enter into any agreement to make any disposition; - · repurchase outstanding stock from the open market; and - declare or make, directly or indirectly, any dividend or other restricted payment, or incur any obligation (contingent or otherwise) to do so.

 These covenants may restrict our ability to operate our business.
-Our failure to comply with these covenants could result in an event of default that, if not cured or waived, could result in reduced liquidity for the Company and could have a material and adverse
+Our failure to comply with these covenants could result in an event of default that, if not cured or waived, could result in reduced liquidity for the Company and could have a material and adverse effect on our business, financial condition, results of operations and cash flows.
+Additionally, our ability to pay interest and repay the principal for our indebtedness is dependent upon our ability to manage our business operations, generate sufficient cash flows to service such debt and the other factors discussed in this section.
+There can be no assurance that we will be able to manage any of these risks successfully.